 Chapter 8—Travel and Entertainment Expenses

 Business travel per diem rates.
-The maximum federal per diem rate for travel starting October 1, 2016, through September 30, 2017, covering lodging and meals and incidental expenses (M&IE) within the continental United States (CONUS) in most locations is $142 per day ($91 for lodging and $51 for M&IE).
-These rates are higher than the prior 12-month period when the rate was $140 per day ($89 for lodging and $51 for M&IE).
+The maximum federal per diem rate for travel starting October 1, 2017, through September 30, 2018, covering lodging and meals and incidental expenses (M&IE) within the continental United States (CONUS) in most locations is $144 per day ($93 for lodging and $51 for M&IE).
+These rates are higher than the prior 12-month period when the rate was $142 per day ($91 for lodging and $51 for M&IE).
 The per diem rates for travel to certain areas have been increased.
-These rates can be found at www.gsa.gov (click on Per Diem Rates).
+These rates can be found at https://www.gsa.gov/travel/plan-book/per-diem-rates.

 Chapter 9—Car Expenses

-Section 179 deduction.
-For 2017, the first-year expense (Section 179 deduction) applies to equipment purchases (e.g., new vehicles) up to $510,000.
-However, this dollar limit phases out dollar for dollar when purchases for the year exceed $2,030,000.
-Thus, no expensing deduction can be claimed if equipment purchases for the year are $2,540,000.
-However, passenger cars, light trucks, and vans are subject to dollar limit.
-The first-year dollar limits for passenger cars placed in service in 2017 have not yet been announced; they historically are announced in February.
-The first-year limit for new vehicles placed in service in 2017 will be increased by $8,000, reflecting bonus depreciation.
-Heavy SUVs are not subject to the dollar limits, but the first-year expense deduction is limited to $25,000.
+Section 179 deduction and bonus depreciation.
+For 2018, the first-year expense (Section 179 deduction) applies to equipment purchases (e.g., new vehicles) up to $1 million.
+However, this dollar limit phases out dollar for dollar when purchases for the year exceed $2.5 million.
+Thus, no expensing deduction can be claimed if equipment purchases for the year are $3.5 million.

-Those who own their vehicles and use the standard mileage rate for 2017 must reduce the vehicle’s basis by 25¢ per mile; it was 24¢ per mile in 2016.
+Those who own their vehicles and use the standard mileage rate for 2018 must reduce the vehicle’s basis by 25¢ per mile (the same as in 2017).

 Credit for electric vehicles.
-The credit for 2-wheeled electric vehicles expired at the end of 2016.
-Whether it will be extended to 2017 is uncertain.
+The credit for 2-wheeled electric vehicles, which expired at the end of 2016, has been extended for 2017.

 Chapter 10—Repairs, Maintenance, and Energy Improvements

-Deduction for energy-efficient commercial buildings.
-The $1.80 per square foot deduction for commercial buildings that achieve at 50% energy-saving target expired at the end of 2016.
-Whether it will be extended to 2017 is uncertain.
+- Deduction for energy-efficient commercial buildings.
+The $1.80 per square foot deduction for commercial buildings that achieve at 50% energy-saving target.

 Chapter 13—Taxes and Interest